Exercise and Nutrition for Head and Neck Cancers

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the ENHANCE Intervention treatment for head and neck cancers?
+What prior data suggests that the ENHANCE Intervention is safe for head and neck cancer patients?

 SC